Free Crochet Tips and Tricks: Organization Ideas, How to Crochet On the Go, and more

 However, it also states, "The final decision rests with the TSA officer on whether an item is allowed through the checkpoint."

 Because of this caveat, we thought we'd ask our AllFreeCrochet Facebook readers if they have had any issues recently with bringing crochet items on a plane.
+We asked, "Were you allowed to bring crochet hooks through security last time you flew?"

 "Yes.
 Crochet hooks have been officially allowed since day one with TSA (I was a screener for 3 years).
 Although it is called a "judgment call" whether or not to allow something through, so I would not take my expensive hooks, just in case." – Kris S.